-8.5.1.2.1 Department chairs are appointed by the President for a threeyear term after recommendation by the Dean of the College.
-Department chairs may be reappointed.

-8.5.1.2.2 Before the beginning of a new term of appointment, the Dean of the College may solicit information from department members before making a recommendation to the President.
+- 8.5.1.2.1 Department Chairs are appointed by the President for a threeyear period of service after recommendation by the Dean of the College.
+Department Chairs may be reappointed. - 8.5.1.2.2 Before the beginning of a new period of appointment, the Dean of the College will solicit information from department members before making a recommendation to the President.